• Now hiring Guides for Summer season

 • Must obtain First Aid & CPR certifications.

-• In addition, this position also leads teenagers in mountain biking activities.
-Guides with the ability to fix mountain bikes are a plus.
+• Mountain biking guides with the ability to do basic mountain bike maintenance are a plus.
 Must be able to teach teens basic mountain biking skills and ride green/blue flow trails and tabletops.

 • Ability to stay organized and handle multiple roles and responsibilities at once.
 Ability to organize and inspect climbing gear and other outdoor gear for safety.